AdmiralFirefox/yt-media/README.md

 * View videos on corresponding categories.
 * View a video and its details.
 Also, you can view suggested videos related to that video.
-* Search for videos or channels.
+* Search for videos or channels (with autocomplete).
 * View a channel and its details.
 Also, you can view the videos of that channel.

 <br />